Intercepting Hail Hydra: Real-Time Detection of Algorithmically Generated Domains

-In future work, we aim to enhance our semantic classification by using other training sources to increase the accuracy for both English and non-English domain names.
+In future work, we aim to enhance our semantic classification by using other training sources in order to increase the accuracy of both English and non-English domain names.
 Moreover, we will explore wordlist-based DGA detection in more depth by using probabilistic approaches based on word repetition and similar features.
 Finally, we will study the impact of dimensionality reduction techniques in our dataset.